 The Winner will be contacted using their email address in the first instance by the Central Internal Communications Team.
 If a Winner does not respond they will next be contacted on their phone number.
 The Promoter will use the contact details provided by the Winner on the Entry Form.
 The Winner will be contacted on the date they were chosen (as specified in clause 25 above).
 The Winner will be asked to confirm their name, age (date of birth), and that they accept the Prize.
 If any Winner fails to confirm acceptance of their Prize within 24 hours of first contact, that Winner will forfeit their Prize for the Prize Weekend and the Promoter reserves the right to award that Prize to another Winner (selected using the random generator).
 No substitute nor alternative prize will be awarded, nor will any further liability be owed to that original Winner.

 Before taking up the Prize, the Winner will be asked to provide their driving licence, which will be validated by the Promoter, and asked to read and sign the Promoter’s insurance policy and vehicle hire documents, which provide detail of the insurance cover the Winner will receive and what to do in the event of an accident/claim and must be complied with by the Winner when using the vehicle as part of Prize (the “Insurance Documents”).
-The Winner will have working days before they are to take up their Prize on the Prize Weekend to provide the copy of their driving licence and the completed Insurance and hire Documents to the Promoter.
+The Winner will have until 2 working days before they are to take up their Prize on the Prize Weekend to provide the copy of their driving licence and the completed Insurance and hire Documents to the Promoter.
 If this is not received by the Promoter by this time, the Winner forfeits their Prize on the Prize Weekend and the Promoter reserves the right to offer the Prize to another entrant who will be selected at random.
 No substitute nor alternative prize will be awarded, nor will any further liability be owed to that original Winner.

 The name of the Winner will be announced on internal communications channels following the end of the Competition Period.

 The Winner will be required to collect their Prize vehicle from the home site they operate from within working hours on Friday 22 April 2022 of the Prize Weekend.
-The Winner will be required to return their Prize Vehicle to the home site they operate on at any time to suit that Winner, up until 18:00 (GMT) on Monday 25 April 2022 of the Prize Weekend.
+The Winner will be required to return their Prize Vehicle to the home site they operate on at any time to suit that Winner, up until 18:00 (BST) on Monday 25 April 2022 of the Prize Weekend.

-To claim the Prize, a Winner must visit their site to collect and return the vehicle on the date and time stated at clause 30 above.
+To claim the Prize, a Winner must visit their site to collect and return the vehicle on the date and time stated at clause 31 above.
 Upon collection of the vehicle a Winner will be given a short induction on how to safely use the vehicle.
 The vehicle will be provided with half a tank of fuel however it will be the responsibility of a Winner to ensure if any subsequent fuel is required that this is obtained at their own expense.
 The Winner must return the vehicle and ensure the tank is at least 50% full.